-For medical treatment or services rendered by other providers, the maximum allowable reimbursement for medical services performed by providers other than physicians, hospitals, outpatient clinics, or ambulatory surgical centers, is the lowest of 85 percent of the MAR, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.
+For medical treatment or services rendered by other providers, the maximum allowable reimbursement for medical services performed by providers other than physicians, hospitals, outpatient clinics, or ambulatory surgical centers, is the lowest of 85 percent of the maximum allowable reimbursement (MAR), the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.

-The maximum allowable reimbursement (MAR) for medical services that do not have current Centers for Medicare and Medicaid Services (CMS), Current Procedural Terminology (CPT), or Healthcare Common Procedure Coding System (HCPCS) codes, a currently assigned CMS relative value, or an established conversion factor is the lowest of 85 percent of billed charges, the charge for the treatment or service when provided to the general public, or the charge for the treatment or service negotiated by the provider and the employer.
+The maximum allowable reimbursement (MAR) for medical services that do not have valid Current Procedural Terminology (CPT®), or Healthcare Common Procedure Coding System (HCPCS) codes, a currently assigned CMS relative value, or an established conversion factor is the lowest of 85 percent of billed charges, the charge for the treatment or service when provided to the general public, or the charge for the treatment or service negotiated by the provider and the employer.